William Shakespeare: The Bard of Avon

 4. Plutarch: Shakespeare drew inspiration from the ancient historian Plutarch’s “Lives,” which provided biographical sketches of famous Greeks and Romans.
 Plutarch’s vivid narratives and insights into human character informed Shakespeare’s historical plays, such as “Julius Caesar” and “Antony and Cleopatra,” enriching his portrayals of political intrigue, ambition, and betrayal.

-5. Italian Renaissance Writers: Shakespeare’s exposure to Italian Renaissance literature, particularly the works of Petrarch, Boccaccio, and Machiavelli, influenced his treatment of themes such as love, jealousy, and political power.
-The Italian Renaissance’s emphasis on humanism, individualism, and the revival of classical culture resonated with Shakespeare’s own artistic sensibilities, shaping his portrayal of the human condition.
+5. Italian Renaissance Writers: Shakespeare’s exposure to Italian Renaissance literature, particularly the works of Petrarch, Boccaccio, and Machiavelli.
+Influenced his treatment of themes such as love, jealousy, and political power.
+Certainly the Italian Renaissance’s emphasis on humanism, individualism, and the revival of classical culture resonated with Shakespeare’s own artistic sensibilities.
+Shaping his portrayal of the human condition.

 Writers Influenced by William Shakespeare

-1. John Milton: The poet John Milton, renowned for his epic poem “Paradise Lost,” was deeply influenced by Shakespeare’s poetic language, dramatic structure, and thematic depth.
-Milton’s admiration for Shakespeare’s works is evident in his own epic poetry, which shares Shakespeare’s concern with cosmic themes, moral ambiguity, and the complexities of human experience.
+1. John Milton: Besides Milton’s admiration for Shakespeare’s works is evident in his own epic poetry, which shares Shakespeare’s concern with cosmic themes, moral ambiguity, and the complexities of human experience.

-2. Charles Dickens: The Victorian novelist Charles Dickens admired Shakespeare’s mastery of characterization, dialogue, and social commentary, which influenced his own approach to storytelling.
+2. Charles Dickens: Altogether the Victorian novelist Charles Dickens admired Shakespeare’s mastery of characterization, dialogue, and social commentary, which influenced his own approach to storytelling.
 Dickens’s vivid portrayals of Victorian society and memorable characters owe a debt to Shakespeare’s timeless insights into human nature and social injustice.

 4. T.S.
 Eliot: The poet T.S.
 Eliot, a towering figure of 20th-century literature, admired Shakespeare’s poetic craftsmanship, philosophical depth, and profound understanding of the human condition.
 Eliot’s own poetry, with its exploration of time, memory, and existential angst, bears the imprint of Shakespeare’s enduring legacy.